Nanjing Requiem

+Summary

-The book focuses on Vautrin and her work at Ginling College to protect people during the massacre.
-An teacher named Anling Gao, a middle-aged female assistant to Vautrin, is the novel's narrator.
+The book begins in 1937 and focuses on Vautrin and her work at Ginling College to protect people during the massacre.
+A teacher named Anling Gao, a middle-aged female assistant to Vautrin, is the novel's narrator.
 Pin-chia Feng of National Chiao Tung University wrote that while Anling narrates, the novel "unquestionably" makes Vautrin its protagonist.

 Anling's son becomes consumed with nationalism.
 Vautrin herself, as well as John Magee, John Rabe, and Lewis Smythe appear in the work.
 Vautrin leaves for the United States after Communist officials accuse her of collaborating with the Japanese.

 The ending is set in 1947.

 Some of the characters speak in American slang characteristic of 2011.

 Pin-chia Feng wrote that due to the novel's focus on the women, the author was "deliberately distancing his work from a nationalist stance".
 Additionally Ha Jin could include criticism of the Communists as he was outside of Mainland China, now controlled by Communists.